Software Piracy FAQ's – Copyright Infringement - Piracy Defenses! Call us for a free consultation if you received a letter, summons or subpoena!

 What NOT to do if you received a piracy notice or phone call from a representative like Vero software for example

 VIDEO: Click on the picture to watch the video.
-Make sure to SUBSCRIBE to our legal station to join over 6,600 people who watch our videos.
-We are getting close to a million video views!!!
+Make sure to SUBSCRIBE to our legal station to join over 26,000 people who watch our videos.
+We are getting close to THREE MILLION video views!!!

 What are the penalties for using unlicensed Microsoft software?